-My wife and I have lived in New Mexico for the last four years.
+My wife and I have lived in New Mexico for the last several years.
 We moved there from North Carolina and knew that we would need to adjust to some cultural differences.
 We have dealt with several large moves in the past, so this was nothing new to us.
 We quickly assimilated into the Land of Enchantment and grew to appreciate many things, such as the “live and let live” worldview and the copious amounts of chile peppers.
 However, there is one glaring aspect that we tried and failed to get used to: the mañana attitude.

 For anyone needing an explanation, “mañana” means “tomorrow” in Spanish.
 The “mañana attitude” in New Mexico means that everyone is late for everything.
 If someone says they will meet you at 7, that means sometime before 8, with a high probability of 8.
 If they show up at 7, it’s genuinely surprising.
 And no, you will not receive a courtesy call.

 Now don’t get me wrong, I love New Mexico.
 It’s a gorgeous place to live.
 I tease the state because it represents an extreme example of a massive pet peeve.
 I grew up with a rigid form of punctuality, which has been described to me as “East Coast” for whatever reason.
 If you say you’re going to do something, you do it.
 If you commit to a specific time, you show up by that time (notice I didn’t say “at” that time).
 If I say that I’m going to be somewhere at 7, that means I will be physically standing at that location at 7, not just arriving or almost there.
-My plan is to roll up at 6:45, exit my vehicle, walk to the meeting location, and have shoe on concrete at 7.
+My plan is to roll up at 6:45, exit my vehicle, walk to the meeting location, and have shoes on concrete at 7.
 That’s how you show up to things.
 Seems like an obvious concept.

 Admittedly, I tend to take this to an extreme.
 I have often said to friends, “If I’m not on time, you can assume I’m dead.”
 Hell, I gave the motto to a courier character in my sci-fi comedy series Max and the Multiverse.
 As a default, I like to arrive at my scheduled destination a little early.
 If we have plans at 8, then you can safely assume that I will arrive at 7:45 and park by 7:50.
 At 8, I am standing at the location.
 At 8:01, you’re late and I’m starting to get pissed.